bahchis/airflow-cookbook/README.md

 ## Recipes

--  - Installs and configures Airflow.
+- default - Installs and configures Airflow.
 - webserver - Configures service for webserver using upstart.
 - scheduler - Configures service for scheduler using upstart.